russelljjarvis/Spike2Vec.jl/main.typ

 = Theoretical Framework

+Representational simalarity @grootswagers2019representational has been applied to decoding visual representations from ECG channels, by analysing the differences between channels, and how these differences evolve over time.
+Rather than applying representational similarity between pairs of neurons in the network, we instead compare spike train distance across one neurons evolving spiking behavior, by assessing how much the neuron changes its representation.

 A problem with converting spike train raster plots to attractor trajectories, is the that the most established method  deriving attractor trajectories (and energy landscapes) requires the system under investigation to be encoded as a continuous differentiable function.
 A dominant approach which satisfys the continuous function requirement is to fit a differential equation that models a networks firing rate(s) in response to current injection the assumption underlying this approach, is that the rate coded information and network states are more important than or even exclude temporal codes.

 Another approach to estimating attractor trajectories involves applying Delay Coordinate Embeddings framework.
 The advantage of this approach is that